mirei83/vechain-deploy/README.md

 Quick Installscript for VeChain Thor Node and Web3-Gear
 ==================

-All Test are done on Vultr.
-Register if you want and power up a VPS: https://www.vultr.com/?ref=7097618
+All Tests are done on Vultr.
+Register if you want to and power up a VPS: https://www.vultr.com/?ref=7097618

 This is just a simple installscript for a Vechain Thor Node - mainly for myself.
-Feel free to fork it or just use smiplets of it.
+Feel free to fork it or just use sniplets of it.
 Do not use this for Mainnet Nodes without checking for additional security!

-I now added a script to install the Web3-Gear to query more accounts and contracts on the blockchain.
+I now added a script to install the Web3-Gear to query more accounts and contracts on the vechain blockchain.